 Board of Directors

-Attorney, The Business Law Group
+The Business Law Group, Attorney

 Andrew earned a Bachelor of Arts in History from Michigan State University and a law degree from Cooley Law School.
 Andrew is an attorney with an extensive background in civil litigation, business matters, franchise law, sports and entertainment law, and landlord-tenant matters.
 He has helped dozens of businesses and individuals with a variety of issues from starting up a new business venture to collecting debts to contract drafting and negotiations to general counsel to drafting and reviewing franchise agreements to evictions.